-Mark Lawler, Managing Director for Baltic Creative CIC said, “Baltic Creative CIC are again delighted to sponsor Binary Festival for its second year running.
-We hope to see individuals and businesses, not only from Liverpool but from across the north west, descending on our city to come together, share stories, talk about all things tech and get inspired.”
+Mark Lawler, Managing Director for Baltic Creative CIC said, “Baltic Creative CIC is again delighted to sponsor Binary Festival for its second year running.
+We hope to see individuals and businesses, not only from Liverpool but from across the north-west, descending on our city to come together, share stories, talk about all things tech and get inspired.”

 For a full list of keynote speakers and gatherings go to www.binaryfestival.com